Impurity with a resonance in the vicinity of the Fermi energy: Finite-temperature properties

 \section{Finite-temperature properties}

 Density oscillations due to the presence of the resonance can be observed experimentally.
 For example, in cold-atom systems, they could be detected either using another static impurity as a probe~\cite{Recati2005} or a quantum gas microscope~\cite{Riechers2017}.
-To investigate the feasibility of such an observation, we should study the system at finite temperatures.
-Note that typical temperatures in current cold-atom experiments are $\tau\simeq 0.1$, where $\tau\equiv k_{B}T/\varepsilon_{F}$ and $k_{B}$ is the Boltzmann constant, see~\cite{Giorgini2008} and references therein.
+To investigate the feasibility of such a measurement, we study the system at finite temperatures.
+Note that typical temperatures in current cold-atom experiments are $\tau\simeq 0.1$, where $\tau\equiv k_{B}T/\varepsilon_{F}$ and $k_{B}$ is the Boltzmann constant~(see Ref.~\cite{Giorgini2008} and references therein).